 And the Middle East is one of those surprising regions that will delight vegan travellers, as many of the traditional dishes require no adaptation.
 Here are 10 of our favourites:

 While falafel has become popular pretty much everywhere, the best place to try it is where it comes from – the Middle East.
-As the Secret Traveller says, a number of places including Palestine, Lebanon and Israel claim they invented these fried balls of chickpeas.
+A number of places in the region, including Palestine, Lebanon and Israel claim they invented these fried balls of chickpeas.
 But no matter where they come from, they are all equally delicious!
 You can enjoy trying different varieties from different places.

 Hummus is a chickpea-based spread and the perfect go-to sandwich spread or dip for vegans – it’s made from chickpeas, tahini, lemon, olive oil, and spices.
 In the Middle East, it’s often served as part of a mezze platter with vegetables, olives and baba ghanoush.
 But hummus tastes good with pretty much everything.
 Luckily, you can find it in most supermarkets too, so it will become one of your daily staples when you return home, if it’s not already.

 Tabbouleh is traditionally made from a base of bulgur wheat, though outside the Middle East this is sometimes replaced with quinoa.
 Loads of chopped parsley, onions, tomatoes, lemon and mint is added to make a tasty salad.
 Tabbouleh is great on its own, or you can have it with pita bread for a filling dish.
 The Guardian offers a useful recipe if you’re up for making tabbouleh at home.
 It’s really easy!